Wenzil/UnityConsole/README.md

 ### Static Commands
 Commands defined in static methods can be registered by simply applying the [CommandAttribute](http://wenzil.github.io/UnityConsole/index.html#unityconsole-namespace-commandattribute) attribute to the method.

-For example, the following class defines a static command whose job is to output "Hello World!".
+For example, the following class defines a static command `hello` whose job is to output "Hello World!".
 Since the command is static and is decorated with the [CommandAttribute](http://wenzil.github.io/UnityConsole/index.html#unityconsole-namespace-commandattribute) attribute, it will be registered with the console automatically at runtime.
 ```csharp
 using UnityConsole;